Celebrating a 19th Century Christmas

 “A Merry Christmas and a Happy New Year are generally the congratulations at this festive season, and every auxiliary is eagerly sought for the embellishment of the person; the most prominent trait of beauty in either sex is a fine head of hair; its beautiful arrangement is aided and assisted by the wonderful energetic powers of Rowland’s Macassar Oil, which has, by its superior excellence, in promoting the elegance and durability of that grand ornament, gained the admiration of the whole world.
 Parents and Guardians cannot offer to those under their care a more acceptable present, as that useful adornment attended to in youth is of the highest importance.
 Conductors of Seminaries will find Rowland’s Macassar Oil indispensably necessary.”
 (8)

-The following puzzles appeared in the Liverpool Mercury, December 27, 1816.
+The following 19th century Christmas puzzles appeared in the Liverpool Mercury on December 27, 1816.

 - What question in the English language cannot be answered by any other word than ‘Yes’?